zouppen/stracetool/README.md

 runhaskell Main.hs <TRACEFILE
 ```

-There is also `MainTrace.hs` which does just strace parsing.
+There is also `MainParser.hs` which does just strace parsing.
 Easies debugging